 The cost of living index for Calgary is 69.85, which is below Canada's average.
-As such, Calgary falls very much in line with the cost of living in other major Canadian metro areas, including Toronto and Vancouver.
-Calgary's cost of living—particularly housing—tends to fluctuate according to how well the economy is performing.
+Calgary falls very much in line with the cost of living in other major Canadian metro areas, including Toronto and Vancouver.
+Calgary's cost of living—particularly housing—tends to fluctuate according to how well the economy performs.

 Housing prices in Calgary have continued to trend slightly downward the past two years.
 More recently, prices have seen a slight increase compared to the year prior, although it's unclear if that change in direction will continue.
 Another big factor in Calgary's cost of living is food, which is trending upward.

-The following information can help new residents of Calgary learn the cost of living in the city in various categories.
+The following information can help new residents learn the cost of living in Calgary in various categories.

 Table of Contents

 The average house price in Calgary is $426,600 as of February 2021.
 The housing market is experiencing a 1.4% decrease year-to-date, though recent upward price movement could reverse the trend.